AES3: AES-2id

 AES-2id is an AES information document published by the Audio Engineering Society for digital audio engineering—Guidelines for the use of the AES3 interface.
 This document provides guidelines for the use of AES3, AES Recommended Practice for Digital Audio Engineering, Serial transmission format for two-channel linearly represented digital audio data.
-This document also covers the description of related standards used in conjunction with AES3 such as AES11.
+This document also covers the description of related standards used in conjunction with AES3, such as AES11.

-The full details of AES-2id can be studied in the standards section of the Audio Engineering Society web site by downloading copies of the AES-2id document as a PDF file.
+The full details of AES-2id can be found in the standards section of the Audio Engineering Society web site.

 Hardware connections

 The AES3 standard parallels part 4 of the international standard IEC 60958.
 Of the physical interconnection types defined by IEC 60958, two are in common use.

 IEC 60958 type I

 XLR connectors, used for IEC 60958 type I connections.

 Type I connections use balanced, three-conductor, 110-ohm twisted pair cabling with XLR connectors.
 Type I connections are most often used in professional installations and are considered the standard connector for AES3.
 The hardware interface is usually implemented using RS-422 line drivers and receivers.